lostella/lostella.github.io/_posts/2018-07-25-iterative-methods-done-right.md

 Iterables are objects one can iterate on, like lists or other types of collections.
-Unlike collections however, iterables do not hold all elements in memory: instead, they only need to be able to generate all elements in sequence, one after the other.
+Unlike collections however, iterables do not hold all elements in memory: instead, they only need to be able to generate them in sequence, one after the other.
 They're like *lazy* collections.
 In order to make
 [custom iterable types in Julia](https://docs.julialang.org/en/latest/manual/interfaces/#man-interface-iteration-1),